israel-dryer/Bensound-Python-API/README.md

 ### Methods

 **get_channel_playlist(channel_name=None)**
-Extracts the name of all channels with a list of associated songs
+Extracts the name of all channels with a list of associated songs; accepts a valid channel name located in `channels`, or `None` to get data for all channels.

 **get_channels()**
 Extracts all available channels with a corresponding url